Skip to content

 tit.stats.config.CorrelationConfig dataclass

-CorrelationConfig(project_dir: str, analysis_name: str, subjects: list[Subject], correlation_type: CorrelationType = PEARSON, cluster_threshold: float = 0.05, cluster_stat: ClusterStat = MASS, n_permutations: int = 1000, alpha: float = 0.05, n_jobs: int = -1, use_weights: bool = True, tissue_type: TissueType = GREY, nifti_file_pattern: str | None = None, effect_metric: str = 'Effect Size', field_metric: str = 'Electric Field Magnitude', atlas_files: list[str] = list())
+CorrelationConfig(analysis_name: str, subjects: list[Subject], correlation_type: CorrelationType = PEARSON, cluster_threshold: float = 0.05, cluster_stat: ClusterStat = MASS, n_permutations: int = 1000, alpha: float = 0.05, n_jobs: int = -1, use_weights: bool = True, tissue_type: TissueType = GREY, nifti_file_pattern: str | None = None, effect_metric: str = 'Effect Size', field_metric: str = 'Electric Field Magnitude', atlas_files: list[str] = list())

-Configuration for correlation-based permutation testing.
+Configuration for correlation-based cluster permutation testing.

 Subject dataclass